Internships in Italy

 We will take care of sending the company its copy once it has been countersigned by our manager.

-After consulting your company tutor and receiving approval from your university tutor, you will have to prepare your training project using the training project application form and following the procedure below:
+After consulting your company tutor regarding the location, the working schedule, the tasks and any special terms (e.g. refunds of expenditure, canteen service, etc.), and receiving approval from your university tutor, you will have to prepare your training project using the relevant application form in your Personal Area Stage in Italia > Avvio e gestione stage and following the procedure below:

 One of these copies is yours, one must be given to the company tutor and the third copy must be submitted to us when your placement ends along with the rest of the documentation.